maartenbrakkee/rebanna/README.md

 ### Configuration

-Configuration can be done by command-line arguments, environment variables or through a `.rebanna.js`-file (usage in-order).
+Configuration can be done by command-line arguments or through a `.rebanna.js`-file.
+First command-line arguments will be used, followed by settings from the config file.
+Any non set options will be defaulted.

 #### `.rebanna.js` example